emily-longman/Nucella_can_Seascape/README.md

 ### 02 - Biotic

 There were two sets of biotic data.
-The first was abundance/density data of interacting species (prey, competitors, and predators) from [MARINe](https://marine.ucsc.edu/), 16 of which match the *N. canaliculata* populations.
-The second is data on the shell morphology of the mussel prey species *Mytilus californianus* which is a foundation species on rocky shores along the west coast of North America.
-This latter dataset includes 18 field sites, which match the *N. canaliculata* populations.
+The first was abundance/density data of interacting species (prey, competitors, and predators) from [MARINe](https://marine.ucsc.edu/), 16 of which field sites match the *N. canaliculata* populations.
+The second is data on the shell morphology of the mussel prey species *Mytilus californianus*, which is a foundation species on rocky shores along the west coast of North America.
+This latter dataset includes 18 field sites.
+Mussels for these collections were performed in the same wave-exposed location that the *N. canaliculata* were collected.

-01_summarize_graph_MARINe.R - Filter abundance/density data of interacting species to focal sites and summarize.
+01_summarize_graph_MARINe.R - Filter the abundance/density data to the focal *N. canaliculata* field sites and summarize the data.

 02_summarize_Mcalifornianus_shell.R - Filter the shell morphology data and summarize.